Burt Bacharach, legendary composer of pop songs, dies at 94

 “The shorthand version of him is that he’s something to do with easy listening,” Elvis Costello, who wrote the 1998 album “Painted from Memory” with Bacharach, said in a 2018 interview with The Associated Press.
 “It may be agreeable to listen to these songs, but there’s nothing easy about them.
 Try playing them.
 Try singing them.”

+A box set, “The Songs of Bacharach & Costello,” is due to come out March 3.

-He triumphed in many artforms.
+He triumphed in many artforms — and even at the racetrack.
 He was an eight-time Grammy winner, a prize-winning Broadway composer for “Promises, Promises” and a three-time Oscar winner.
 He received two Academy Awards in 1970, for the score of “Butch Cassidy and the Sundance Kid” and for the song “Raindrops Keep Fallin’ on My Head” (shared with David).
-In 1982, he and his then-wife, lyricist Carole Bayer Sager, won Oscars for “Best That You Can Do,” the theme from “Arthur.
+In 1982, he and his then-wife, lyricist Carole Bayer Sager, won for “Best That You Can Do,” the theme from “Arthur.
 His other movie soundtracks included “What’s New, Pussycat?”, “Alfie” and the 1967 James Bond spoof “Casino Royale.”

 Bacharach was well rewarded, and well connected.
 He was a frequent guest at the White House, whether the president was Republican or Democrat.
 And in 2012, he was presented the Gershwin Prize by Barack Obama, who had sung a few seconds of “Walk on By” during a campaign appearance.